offthebricks/VC/README.md

 //removes all view change listeners for the supplied view.
 If viewName is undefined, then all listeners are removed
 clearViewChangeListeners: function(viewName)
 ```
-Like most MVC frameworks, you are not forced to use a Data Model system (although it's recommended).
-Setup your view controllers to access your js or server based data models.
+Go full MVC and configure your view controllers to use your js or server based data models.
 Set and trigger view change listeners at anytime to trigger actions without view reloads.
 Setup your controllers to manage view data, and data between views, however you want.

 Views can exist with or without controllers.
 To define a controller just name a function after the file name (minus the extension).
 Parameters and view references are passed and onload and onclose methods are executed if they exist.
 ```
 //controller for the main view in the main element
 //viewObj is an object describing the view and is described below function main(viewObj){
-  var self = this;

   this.onload = function(){

     //perform view initialization here

-    VC.onviewload(viewObj);   //tell the framework that we're done loading and it can trigger any applicable listeners };
+    VC.onviewload(viewObj);   //tell the framework that we're done loading, so that it can trigger any applicable listeners };

-  this.onclose = function(viewObj){
+  this.onclose = function(){

     //clean up any loose ends here (listeners, timers, etc)

   };
 }
 ```
-A versatile XHR function provides powerful access to web APIs while taking care of some of the more tedious syntax.
+A versatile XHR wrapper function provides powerful access to web APIs while taking care of some of the more tedious syntax.
 ```
 doXHR: function(url,onload,formData,options)
 ```